-ARM PCs have some advantages over x86 ones.
-They have built-in LTE cellular connectivity, often offer better battery life than Intel and AMD CPUs, and the hardware is less expensive for manufacturers.
-Future ARM CPUs could pull even more ahead of Intel and AMD CPUs and offer much more battery life, for example.
+Low-powered ARM PCs have some advantages over traditional x86 ones (which are most of the desktops and laptops we use today).
+ARM PCs have built-in LTE cellular connectivity, often offer better battery life than Intel and AMD CPUs, and the hardware is less expensive for manufacturers.

 Microsoft would like Windows 10 to run on ARM hardware so it can reap those benefits.
 Sure, you probably won’t use an ARM desktop any time soon, but ARM could be a great choice for tablets, 2-in-1 convertibles, and even smaller laptops.

-Rather than creating a more limited version of Windows for this platform, Microsoft has decided to release a full version of Windows 10 for ARM hardware, one that can even run traditional Windows desktop applications.
+Rather than creating a more limited version of Windows for this platform, like they did with the failed Windows RT, Microsoft has decided to release a full version of Windows 10 for ARM hardware, one that can even run traditional Windows desktop applications.

 Microsoft first announced a partnership with Qualcomm to create Windows on ARM at WinHEC in December, 2016.